 If the leaves on your cutting are turning yellow then it may be due to too much direct sunlight which has burnt or scorched the leaves.
 Using a light monitor can help you figure out how much light your plant is getting throughout the day.

-If you have recently moved your cutting from water to potting mix take it out of the pot and see if you can spot a problem with the roots as yellow leaves on a Monstera plant can be caused by overwatering.
-As your new plant will be a lot smaller than your mother Monstera plant, adjust your watering habits accordingly.
+If you have recently moved your cutting from water to potting mix take it out of the pot and see if you can spot a problem with the roots as yellow leaves can be caused by overwatering.
+As your new plant will be a lot smaller than your mother plant, adjust your watering habits accordingly.
 One way we make sure to water our cuttings the right amount is by using a moisture meter.
 You just pop them into the soil and it’ll do the work for you!

 There is a weird film on my cuttings in water?

-It’s totally normal for a weird layer to form around your Monstera cutting and its roots in water.
+It’s totally normal for a weird layer to form around your cutting and its roots in water.
 This is totally normal and just comes from the water.
 You don’t need to worry about this at all as it shouldn’t harm your chance of a successful propagation.
 We recommend giving your cutting a quick rinse each time you change out the water to remove this layer.

-Check out our full Monstera Care Guide that has all the information on how to continue care for your Monstera cutting once it has matured.
+Check out our full Monstera Care Guide that has all the information on how to continue care for your cutting once it has matured.